-17. The General Assembly of States Parties to the World Heritage Convention meets during the sessions of the General Conference of UNESCO.
-The General Assembly manages its meetings according to its Rules of Procedure, available at the following Web address: http://whc.unesco.org/en/garules

-Article 8(1), of the World Heritage Convention, Rule 49 of the Rules of Procedure of the World Heritage Committee.

-18. The General Assembly determines the uniform percentage of contributions to the World Heritage Fund applicable to all States Parties and elects members to the World Heritage Committee.
-Both the General Assembly and General Conference of UNESCO receive a report from the World Heritage Committee on its activities.
+- 17. The General Assembly of States Parties to the World Heritage Conven- Article 8(1), of the World tion meets during the sessions of the General Conference of UNESCO.
+The General Assembly manages its meetings according to its Rules of Procedure, available at the following Web address: http://whc.unesco.org/en/garules - 18.
+The General Assembly determines the uniform percentage of contribu- Articles 8(1), 16(1) and tions to the World Heritage Fund applicable to all States Parties and elects members to the World Heritage Committee.
+Both the General Assembly and General Conference of UNESCO receive a report from World Heritage Committee. the World Heritage Committee on its activities.